smart-data-lake/smart-data-lake/docs/reference/hoconSecrets.md

 #### Databricks Secret configuration

 Using Databricks credentials and other values can be stored encrypted as [Databricks secrets](https://docs.databricks.com/security/secrets/index.html).
 This can be used within SDLB by utilizing the class DatabricksSecretProvider.
-Here the ID `DBSECRETS` is uses for further SDLB configuration references.
+Here the ID `DBSECRETS` is used for further SDLB configuration references.
 Further, the [secret scope](https://docs.databricks.com/security/secrets/secret-scopes.html) (here `scope=test`) is required in Databricks.
 The configuration would look like:
 ```
 global {
   secretProviders {